How to Stop Procrastination and Move towards Action

 Strategy #1: The 10-Minute Rule

 Nike says 'Just Do It' but for the procrastinator it is best to 'Just Start It'.
-If your resistance to starting is high then commit to only the first 10 minutes.
+Often for the procrastinator, the toughest part is to start the task.
+If you find that your resistance to starting is high then commit to only the first 10 minutes.
 Here's how I apply it.

 Strategy #2: Time Blocking